-Coincide with payday
+To coincide with payday

 One issue here is that some organizations pay their employees bi-weekly.
-But if you have a fixed pay date — say, the 1st and 15th — you can schedule your credit card billing due dates to coincide perfectly with a nice influx of funds.
-This way, you can get the responsibilities out of the way first and save any superfluous spending for last.
+But if you have a fixed pay date — say, the first and the 15th — you can schedule your credit card billing due dates to coincide perfectly with that influx of funds.
+This way, you can pay your credit card bill first and then budget the rest of your spending for the month.

-Spread out payments
+To spread out payments

-Avoid big recurring bills
+To avoid big recurring bills

-If you have a car payment, mortgage or other large installment payment every month, it may be in your best interest to move your credit card payments as far away from those big payments as possible.
+If you have a car payment, mortgage or large installment payment to another lender every month, it may be in your best interest to move your credit card payment due dates as far away from those big payments as possible.

 What to do if you can’t change your due date